Freedom Monument (Bydgoszcz): History

 Shortly after Nazis withdrew from Bydgoszcz in January 1945, corpses of soldiers killed in the fighting for the city needed a place to be buried.
 Those men from the Red Army were led by colonel Grigorij Bolszanin.
 The place of the burial was located near the spot where until 1919 stood the statue of Emperor William I on his horse.

-An earthen mound covered the tombstone, then the Interim Municipal Government decided to celebrate here the memory of all Red Army and Polish Army soldiers who died in the battles in Bydgoszcz.
+Initially a earthen mound covered the tombstone.
+In due course, the then Interim Municipal Government decided to celebrate here the memory of all Red Army and Polish Army soldiers who died in the battles for the liberation of Bydgoszcz.
 Thus in spring of 1945, a committee for the construction of the monument was conveyed, chaired by the president of the city, Witold Szukszta.
 The first draft of the project was presented on 14 April 1945: the work was commissioned to the architect Jan Kossowski, who realized a simple, soaring obelisk, showing the "Slavs triumph over Germany".

-The monument, called "Monument of Gratitude to Soldiers of the Red Army" was unveiled on 7 November 1945, It was dedicated to honor the soldiers of the Red Army who died during the liberation of the city and the surrounding area in January 1945.
+The monument, called "Monument of Gratitude to Soldiers of the Red Army" was unveiled on 7 November 1945.
+It was dedicated to honor the soldiers of the Red Army who died during the liberation of the city and the surrounding area in January 1945.
 On the obelisk on the front pedestal was placed a plaque with the emblem of the city.

-The inscription in Polish and Russian, was informing about the incident.
-Before the monument was a tombstone with the names of Soviet officers who were killed in 1945 and buried in this spot.
+The inscription, both in Polish and Russian, used to inform about the incident.
+In front of the monument was a tombstone with the names of Soviet officers who were killed in 1945 and buried in this spot.
 The obelisk was then considered as temporary, waiting to be replaced by the construction of a more worthy monument.